jbox-web/gitolite/README.markdown

     @groupb = jim @groupa

 ## Issues ##
-* Gem is not thread safe.
-For now, the gem will change directories in order to perform git operations.
-It will, however, return to the old working directory once it is finished.
-I am looking into making the gem thread safe.
+* Gem is not fully thread safe.
+For some method, the gem will change directories in order to perform git operations (only for <tt>reset, update and bootstrap method</tt>).
+The <tt>save, apply and save_and_apply</tt> methods are thread safe.
 Note that this is only an issue on Rubies that do not have a GIL (ex jRuby or Rubinius)

 # Contributing #
 * Tests!
 If you ask me to pull changes that are not adequately tested,  I'm not going to do it.